khodatskyi/film-catalogue/README.md

 - **Search**: Enables users to search for movies using keywords.
 - **Responsive Design**: The website is fully responsive, ensuring optimal viewing experience across various devices.
 - **Movie Details**: Clicking on a movie provides users with detailed information about it, including synopsis, cast, release date, and ratings.
 Users can also watch trailers directly from the movie details page.

 ---

-## Visit the Project

-You can visit the deployed version of the project [here](https://film-catalogue.web.app/main-content).

----